corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/get-started.md

 {{< note >}}
 Developer Preview 2 is, as the name suggests, a developer preview.
 It is not a product released and supported by R3.
 As a result:
 * Do not release anything built on Developer Preview 2 into Production.
-* There is no support For Developer Preview 2 but we are keen to receive community feedback.
+* There is no support for Developer Preview 2 but we are keen to receive community feedback.
 * There are no guarantees around API stability.
-* The tooling described in this section is experimental and may or may not make it in to the GA release of Corda 5.
+* The tooling described in this section is experimental and may or may not be delivered in the GA release of Corda 5.
-* There are going to be bugs.
+* There are likely to be bugs.
 If you raise a bug with us, we will consider them for fixing.
 {{< /note >}}

 ## Developer Preview 1 vs Developer Preview 2